tinymce/tinymce-docs/modules/ROOT/pages/textpattern.md

----
-layout: default
-title: Text Pattern plugin
+# Text Pattern plugin
-title_nav: Text Pattern
+:title_nav: Text Pattern
-description: Matches special patterns in the text and applies formats or executed commands on these patterns.
+:description: Matches special patterns in the text and applies formats or executed commands on these patterns.
-keywords: textpattern textpattern_patterns format cmd
+:keywords: textpattern textpattern_patterns format cmd
----

 The Text Pattern plugin matches special patterns in the text and applies formats, replaces text, or executes commands on these patterns.